Published on January 27th, 2014 | by Ruben0

 Mouth: full-bodied yet elegant.
 Mineral, zingy and quite briny.
 Again slightly more oak than in other Finos.
 Some fruitiness but a very dry one, with low acidity.
 Apples and grapefruit.
 Lemon peel.
 Quite zesty, maybe a tad more bitter than a standard Fino.
 Growing saltiness.
 Hints of green olives and ever more herbal notes.
 Very long finish, with a nice balance of saltiness and bitterness and increasing Amontillado notes (nuts and the faintest hints of caramel).

-Availability: only from specialist retailers (check my list of online sherry shops).
+Availability: check my list of online sherry shops.
 I’ve paid around € 15.
 Also available in half bottles.
+If you can’t find it, check The Whisky Exchange for instance, they ship around the world.

 Summary: A benchmark Fino: mineral, elegant, complex and yeasty.
 But still very drinkable.
 Slightly older and slightly more intense than the others.
 One of the best (widely available) Finos.